apache/nuttx/configs/eagle100/README.txt

   NOTE: the CodeSourcery and devkitARM toolchains are Windows native toolchains.
   The NuttX buildroot toolchain is a Cygwin toolchain.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
-The two biggestg are:
+The two biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility